codeequity/codeEquity/docs/ceManual.md

 retirement plans, or lots of free coffee.
 Instead, they offer social recognition and a sense of purpose.
 These incentives can be powerful, but only up to a point.

-CodeEquity proposes that these new ventures additionally offer up their primary currency,
+CodeEquity proposes that these new ventures additionally offer up their primary currency -
-***ownership***, as the key incentive to attract skilled contributors.
-CodeEquity is both a legal framework, and a software framework, that makes this simple idea easy to put into practice, and iron-clad should the venture become successful down the road.
+***ownership*** - as the key incentive to attract skilled contributors.
+CodeEquity is both a legal framework and a software framework that makes this simple idea easy to put into practice, and iron-clad should the venture become successful down the road.

 In the big picture, CodeEquity is an attack on the greatest remaining barrier to large scale technical innovation: the human factor.
-Up until now, the necessary ingredients for a venture to take off have been: lots of money to pay for wages, stuff and services; some luck; and a good idea.
+Up until now, the necessary ingredients for a venture to take off have been: lots of money to pay for wages, stuff and services, some luck, and a good idea.
 Some luck and a good idea will always be necessary components for success, but startup money?
-The underlying equation has changed over the last decade, with the advent of dependable internet, and cloud-based compute services, code and project management.
+The underlying equation has changed over the last decade with the advent of dependable internet and cloud-based compute services, code and project management.
 We no longer need most of the trappings of a traditional company.
 What's left is the human factor: How do you attract several person-years of skilled, dedicated help without the money to pay wages?
 Fully sharing equity is the only answer that has a chance to reshape or destroy this final blocker to full merit-based technical innovation.

 How much more dynamic, inventive and sizeable would the GitHub community be if contributors saw the potential, however slight, of making a living or better by contributing to a project?